On marginal feature attributions of tree-based models

 \subsection{Complexity of Algorithm \ref{algorithm}}

-In this subsection, we use a synthetic dataset to investigate the complexity of Algorithm \ref{algorithm}, both precomputation and computation steps, in terms of the maximum number of leaves in a CatBoost ensemble. \\
+In this section, we use a synthetic dataset to investigate the complexity of Algorithm \ref{algorithm}, both precomputation and computation steps, in terms of the maximum number of leaves in a CatBoost ensemble. \\

 Suppose the predictors $\mathbf{X}=(X_1,X_2,\dots, X_n)$ obey the normal distribution $\mathcal{N}(0,I_n)$ where $I_n$ is the $n\times n$ identity matrix.
 The model for the response variable is assumed to be: